LIEUTENANT GOVERNOR NUNGESSER & NATIONAL MEDIA TO ADDRESS THE SOCIETY OF AMERICAN TRAVEL WRITERS CONFERENCE THIS WEEK IN SHREVEPORT

 In addition to hearing from local experts, attendees will hear from national media professionals such as Colleen Kelly, executive producer of the Emmy-nominated National PBS Television Series, “Family Travel with Colleen Kelly;” Joe Spector, CEO & publisher of The Local Palate, and Maayan Gordon, content creator, Digital influencer and founder of Maayan Gordon Media.

-“We are thrilled to be able to have our conference in Shreveport-Bossier this year,” said Chez Chesak, SATW Central States Chair.
+“We’re so excited to be able to have our conference in Shreveport-Bossier in 2023,” said Chez Chesak, SATW Central States Chair.
 “The region is rich in history and culture, and it offers a plethora of story ideas for our members—even more so during Mardi Gras!”

 Opening night will be held Wed., Feb.
 15 at the Shreveport Aquarium and will feature the culinary treats Shreveport’s own Jessica Comegys.
 Other events include an East Bank Experience, two city tours exploring all things “Weird and Wonderful” and the “Sportsman’s Paradise” and lunch at the Robinson Film Center.